ndemou/Out-PingStats/README.md

 ![image](https://user-images.githubusercontent.com/4411400/204651924-730d2144-0dbf-41b8-a825-8e53f8072165.png)

-The **Count of hosts that did not reply** graph appears only when evaluating the quality of the uplink to the internet.
-In that case we ping about 10 hosts in parallel.
-This graph shows a count of hosts that failed to reply.

 The **RTT HISTOGRAM** includes the most recent few hundred pings.
 If you don't know what a histogram is take a look at [wikipedia](https://en.wikipedia.org/wiki/Histogram), it's a very interesting way of representing a group of measurements.